CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Deleted modules reside on BackPAN and are still available for those who are still using them.
 We will still publish security advisories for them.

-#### Can I subscribe to receive notificastions about new vulnerabilities?
+#### Can I subscribe to receive notifications about new vulnerabilities?

 Yes.
 Visit [CVE Announcement List](https://lists.security.metacpan.org/cve-announce/), follow the link for more information and fill in the form to subscribe.

 ### Tooling & AI Models